tesseract-ocr/tessdoc/3rdParty.md

   * [Olena](http://git.lrde.epita.fr/?p=olena.git;a=summary): a generic and efficient image processing platform (tesseract is used in its part called [scribo](http://git.lrde.epita.fr/?p=olena.git;a=tree))
   * [ocrodjvu](http://jwilk.net/software/ocrodjvu) is a wrapper for OCR systems, that allows you to perform OCR on DjVu files
   * [PaRADIIT](https://sites.google.com/site/paradiitproject/home) (Pattern Redundancy Analysis for Document Image Indexation & Transcription) is a project initiated and sponsored by 2 successive Google DH awards.
 It aims to turn ancient books, especially from the Renaissance, into accessible digital libraries.
+  * [The ISRI Analytic Tools](https://github.com/eddieantonio/isri-ocr-evaluation-tools) consist of 17 tools for measuring the performance of and experimenting with OCR output.

 ### IMPACT related